VanderPloegR1/companion/Making-a-release.md

+## Major/minor release

-## Preparing the modules repository
+### Preparing the modules repository

 First, start off in https://github.com/bitfocus/companion-bundled-modules.

-If doing a new major/minor release, make sure that all the required module updates are in main, and create a `stable-x.x` branch off of main, named after the new release.
+Make sure that all the required module updates are in main, and create a `stable-x.x` branch off of main, named after the new release.

-If doing a patch, then there should already be a `stable-x.x` branch, make sure any required module updates are committed to this branch.
-Any module updates should also be included in main, but take care as the version in main could already have new features.

 Make a tag off of the `stable-x.x` branch, matching the release version you are producing.

-## Companion core

-### Major/minor release
+### Companion Core

 * Run the module sync workflow to update the modules included.
 * Starting on the main branch, ensure your local copy is up to date